-6. Add some Mexican or Latin American flags to your business and social networks
+6. Add Latin American flags to your business and social networks

-If you want to catch the local Hispanic population’s attention, add some flags to your business’s front windows.
+If you want to catch the local Hispanic population’s attention, add some flags to your business’s front windows and inside.
 Put up flags from countries from Latin America that are represented in your area.
 You can also add a flag to your profile pic on your preferred social website.
 Show you’re proud of your heritage!